mdn/content/files/en-us/glossary/modem/index.md

 Different kinds are used for different networks: DSL modems for telephone wires, Wi-Fi modems for short-range wireless radio signals, 3G modems for cellular data towers, and so on.

-Modems are different from {{Glossary("Router","routers")}}, but many companies sell modems combined with routers.
+Modems are different from {{Glossary("Router","Routers")}}, but many companies sell modems combined with routers.

 ## See also